Gardening — Wisconsin Native Ferns

 When ferns begin to grow they form what is known as a fiddlehead, this is the frond as it begins to

 unfurl.
-In the early spring, fiddleheads can be seen popping up all over the Refuge, some bright green
+In the early spring, fiddleheads can be seen popping up all over, some bright green

 and some covered in white, down-like hairs, they are truly whimsical looking.
 Many types of fiddlehead